danhorst/danhorst.com/content/writing/photography.md

 - It is a technical puzzle: How do you get the results you want by understanding and manipulating your equipment and the environment?
 - There is [_gear_][1] to be researched, evaluated, purchased, and lusted after.
 	- Cameras & camera bodies of every degree of quality and sophistication.
-	- Lenses in every shape, size, and manufacturer (don't forget vintage glass!).
+	- Lenses in every shape, size, and manufacturer—don't forget vintage glass!
 	- All sorts of bags, straps, holsters, and clips to keep everything organized and at the ready.
 	- Filters—glass filters—that abate or modify the light entering the lens in all kinds of ways or stay out of the way and act as protection.
 - There are a host of workflow and digital asset management concerns.